I live in a world where farming, nature, and the arts go hand in hand. I want to share this world with others.

 Farming has helped change my life in many ways.
 I have a deeper understanding of where food comes from and how much work it takes to raise and grow it.
 As such, I have become a more thankful human.
 I have also become a more frugal human, as I have learned to live a more simple, sustainable lifestyle.

 Farmer-ish is a creative dream for me, but I want it to be more than that.
 I want to help others develop a deep understanding and love of farming and farmers and learn how they can live more sustainably themselves.
-I’ve been teaching writing as a college professor for more than 25 years and farming with my husband for 10 years.
-I’ve published about a dozen books and dozens of articles, but I find that I work best when I am helping other writers share their voices with the world.
-It seems time to share my passion with others.
+I have been teaching writing for nearly 30 years and farming with my husband for nearly 15.
+I have published about a dozen books and many articles, but I find that I work best when I am helping other writers share their voices with the world.
+This journal gives me a chance to share my passion for good writing on meaningful topics with others.